crepinowg/skip-selector/README.md

-### SkipCard Component – Technical Documentation
+# SkipCard Component – Technical Documentation

-# Description
+## Description

 The SkipCard component is an interactive user interface built in React, designed to allow users to view and select waste container options (skips) based on various sizes and features (public road permit, price, weight, volume, etc.).

 This interface offers a responsive and smooth user experience, broken down into reusable components to enhance readability and maintainability.

-⸻
+---

-# Responsive Design
+## Responsive Design

 Particular attention was given to mobile and tablet compatibility:

-	•	use of Flexbox and TailwindCSS to adapt the layout across screen sizes;
+- Use of Flexbox and TailwindCSS to adapt the layout across screen sizes
-	•	vertical layout on smaller screens, grid layout on larger ones (SkipCardGrid);
+- Vertical layout on smaller screens, grid layout on larger ones (SkipCardGrid)
-	•	size, spacing, and font adjustments for optimal readability.
+- Size, spacing, and font adjustments for optimal readability

-⸻
+---

-# Project Architecture
+## Project Architecture

-The folder includes the following components:
+The folder includes the following structure:

 SkipModule/
 │